PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 This means that the scanner has to know two things:

 - the name of the executable
-- the parameter to use to get help
+- the parameter used to get help

 There was not much variation here, it was either `-?` and `--help` so each one of the parsers has something similar to: